Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 beagle cocker mix

-Image Credit: Erik Lam, Shutterstock
+Image By: Erik Lam, Shutterstock

 The Bocker is a mix between a Beagle and a Cocker Spaniel.
-If you need a hunting companion, this medium-sized dog makes a perfect choice.
-The happy-go-lucky dog needs at least 1 hour of exercise every day.
+If you need a hunting companion, this medium-sized dog is perfect.
+The happy-go-lucky Bocker needs at least 1 hour of exercise every day.
+As a loyal companion, they like spending time with their owner and family.
+In addition, because of the Beagle ancestry, the Bocker displays physical traits such as a thick fur coat, big eyes, and a chubby body.

 5. Golden Cocker Retriever (Golden Retriever x Cocker Spaniel)

-This breed is one of the most recent entries into the designer dog world.
+This is one of the most recent entries into the designer dog world.
 The Golden Cocker Retriever results from crossing a Golden Retriever with a Cocker Spaniel.
 Coming with a balance of friendliness, energy, and fun, this dog is popular with young families.
+Both parents have a similar temperament, which is transferred to the puppies.

-Before getting a Golden Cocker Retriever for your home, check with the breeder for any disease history.
-Both parents are highly prone to an eye infection that can result in blindness with old age.
+They have medium-length golden coats and display other traits of the Cocker Spaniel, such as long flappy ears.
+Their heavy coat requires regular grooming to avoid matting.
+Before getting a golden cocker retriever for your home, check with the breeder for their health records.
+Both parents are prone to an eye infection that can result in blindness in old age.

 6. Cockalier (Cavalier King Charles Spaniel x Cocker Spaniel)